Population Health Clerkship: Caring for Populations Within Their Communities

 • Become aware of the need to work in teams and collaborate with different professions and disciplines providing care and services and value the role of provider as population advocate

-*Please note that the Population Health Clerkship is an important experiential part of your core coursework for medical school and your participation is required.
+*Students: Please note that the Population Health Clerkship is an important experiential part of your core coursework for medical and graduate nursing school and your participation is required.
 There is flexibility in the scheduling in order for preceptors to maximize the benefit of the experience; however, this flexibility is not meant for you to schedule dentist visits, court dates, moving days, etc. There are now many courses that are recorded and available for you to access via technology - we suggest that you schedule outside appointments on days when you would miss content that is available through such other means.

 (return to menu)